jshttp/fresh/README.md

-This module is designed to only follow the HTTP specifications, not to work-around all kinda of client bugs (especially since this module typically does not recieve enough information to understand what the client actually is).
+This module is designed to only follow the HTTP specifications, not to work-around all kinda of client bugs (especially since this module typically does not receive enough information to understand what the client actually is).

 There is a known issue that in certain versions of Safari, Safari